Costs involved in starting a business

 In times of inflation and rising energy costs, it’s particularly important to factor in potential cost increases and understand how different scenarios could impact your future cashflow.

-• Fixed costs - costs you will incur no matter how many items you produce or sell and that you can’t suddenly reduce or stop paying, for example, your rent.
+• Fixed costs - costs you will incur no matter how many items you produce or sell and that you can’t suddenly reduce or stop paying, for example, your rent, equipment leases, loan repayments, etc.

-If you set up a limited company you will incur some small company formation costs.
+If you set up a limited company or partnership you will incur some small company formation costs.

 You may need support to complete the paperwork and this will involve some cost - ranging from a small amount for a basic online service, up to several hundred pounds for professional advice.